masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

 author: Créneau Staff
 image_webp: ''
 image: "/images/field.jpg"
-description: Do you need mapping & geo-tagging services for your fields?
+description: "Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?
-Créneau provides various services in the domain of agricultural monitoring.
+Créneau provides various services in the domain of agricultural monitoring."

 ---
-###### Do you need mapping & geo-tagging services for your fields?
+Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?
 Créneau provides various services in the domain of agricultural monitoring.

 ### STEP-1 : Hugo installation